c-c-k/Sphinx-tutorial-Lumache/docs/source/index.rst

 **Lumache** (/lu'make/) is a python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

+See how to :ref:`install <installation>` the project if you have not yet installed it.
-Check out the :doc:`usage` section for further details, including how to :ref:`install <installation>` the project.
+Check out the :doc:`usage_autodoc` or :doc:`usage_manual` section for further details.

 .. note::